lionelcrocs/C_Practice_Code/README.md

-# C_Practice
+# C Practice
-C&amp;C++ Learning Practice Code
+C Learning Practice Code

-Record the code written in the process of learning C & C++ language and upload it to github
+Record the code written in the process of learning C language and upload it to github